The ollie is one of the first tricks that beginner skateboarders learn, and not without reason.

 Beginner skaters can start to get comfortable with the ollie by simply jumping and landing on your board when the skateboard is stationary.

 Once you are comfortable with that, do the same thing when the skateboard is moving.

 How Do You Do An Ollie On A Beginner Skateboard

 You can perform ollies on any skateboard made for tricks, including beginner boards.

 If the board is the right size for you and is not too narrow or too wide, you should be able to perform an ollie.

 Why is an Ollie so Hard?

 Everything is difficult when you don’t know how to do it.

-Just keep your shoulders straight, place your back foot in the middle of the tail of the board; place your front foot in the middle of the board, and perform the hop/jump action outlined above.
+Keep your shoulders straight, place your back foot in the middle of the tail of the skateboard; place your front foot in the middle of the board, and perform the hop/jump action outlined above.